 The analysis compared CALSIM II flow estimates below Nimbus Dam for each spawning month with the minimum flow during the two months following the spawning month to estimate the percentage of redds dewatered.
 The use of CALSIM II monthly time-step flow estimates likely underestimates redd dewatering rates.
 This potential bias is expected to affect all Project scenarios equally.
 The means of the redd dewatering estimates under the NAA and Alternatives 1, 2, and 3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.

-The results show little effect from the alternatives on steelhead redd dewatering (Table 11N-21).
-Alternatives 1, 2, and 3 are expected to have little effect on steelhead redd dewatering in the American River.
+The results show no adverse effect from Alternatives 1, 2, and 3 on steelhead redd dewatering (Table 11N-21).
+Alternatives 1, 2, and 3 are expected to have no adverse effect on steelhead redd dewatering in the American River.

-Habitat Availability
+Habitat Weighted Usable Area

 Spawning Habitat Weighted Usable Area

-To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat in the American River, steelhead spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1, 2, and 3 during the December through May spawning and incubation period using the steelhead composite spawning WUA curve (Bratovich et al. 2107) (Figure 11K-10).
+To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat in the American River, steelhead spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1, 2, and 3 during the December through March spawning period using the steelhead composite spawning WUA curve (Bratovich et al. 2107) (Figure 11K-10).

 None of the differences in steelhead mean spawning WUA between Alternatives 1, 2, and 3 and the NAA are greater than 5% and most are <1% (Table 11K-22).
-This result indicates that Alternatives 1, 2, and 3 would have little effect on steelhead spawning WUA in the American River.
+This result indicates that Alternatives 1, 2, and 3 would have no adverse effect on steelhead spawning WUA in the American River.

 Rearing Habitat Weighted Usable Area

-No valid rearing habitat WUA curves are available for the American River (see Appendix 11K, Methods).
+No valid rearing habitat WUA curves are available for the American River (Appendix 11K).

 Juvenile Stranding